ufal/UMR/doc/roles.md

 ### Stage 1 Roles Annotation

-Stage 1 annotation is based on PropBank-style frame files, in our case derived from the [PDT-Vallex (via the SynSemClass annotation or via CzEngVallex)](../tecto2umr/pdt_pb_mapping_via_czengvallex_ssc-merged.xlsx), with the general [conversion table](../tecto2umr/functors-to-umrlabels.txt) for those predicates that are not covered by this mapping.
+Stage 1 annotation is based on PropBank-style frame files, in our case derived from the [PDT-Vallex (via the SynSemClass annotation or via CzEngVallex) MUST BE REVISED](../tecto2umr/pdt_pb_mapping_via_czengvallex_ssc-merged.xlsx), with the general [conversion table](../tecto2umr/functors-to-umrlabels.txt) for those predicates that are not covered by this mapping.

 ### Inverse participant roles